 Let’s say it clearly here, the best (for us at least) is Valhrona.
 All the Pastry chefs I know personally, use Valhrona.
 Not because it is the most expensive, because ”it is the most expensive”, but because it is the best in flavor, in sweetness and bitter balance and also – that is important, it is consistent.
 You want chocolate with consistency when you make chocolate candy or chocolate truffles.
 When you have found the best temperature to ‘’work’’ with your chocolate, you need to stick to it or you will be asking for trouble.

-While we don’t offer chocolate classes in Uzès, we do use chocolate quite a bit in our baking and pastry classes.
+While we don’t offer chocolate classes, we do use chocolate quite a bit in our baking and pastry classes.
 A chocolate class in the southern French heat would be challenging (but not impossible).
+But if it is cold where you are right now, try out this Ultimate Chocolate Chaud recipe.
 Chocolate confection is not my specialty.
 But at our school in Paris, everyone who came to take a Chocolate class with our chefs in Paris knows that the first lesson in chocolate confection is how to temper the chocolate properly.
 It is a long, sometimes boring, but mandatory process to make good candy.

 The second question we have often in reference to chocolate is ”what percentage of cocoa in my chocolate is better?”

 It all depends on how you like your chocolate, sweet, bitter… in between.

 We all love chocolate, pastry chef David Lebovitz would agree with that – he even wrote a book about it.
 Lisa at happyhappyvegan.com tells us about all the wonderful health benefits of dark chocolate (sorry milk chocolate fans).
 But I have even heard about a relatively new chocolate “blend”, the dark milk chocolate, so there is a little something out there for everyone, maybe even white chocolate fans.